expo/expo/packages/expo-dev-launcher/README.md

 ## Documentation

-You can find the documentation under [https://docs.expo.dev/clients/introduction](https://docs.expo.dev/clients/introduction).
+You can find more information in the [Expo documentation](https://docs.expo.dev/home/develop/development-builds/introduction).